thomas-haslwanter/planetary_climate/docs/index.rst

 Principles of Planetary Climate - Documentation
 ===============================================

-Python functions and utilities for easy calculations of climat-related simulations

-For Python 3
+*Python 3* utilities for the book `Principles of Planetary Climate <https://geosci.uchicago.edu/~rtp1/PrinciplesPlanetaryClimate/>`_, by Raymond T. Pierrehumbert

 It is hosted under https://github.com/thomas-haslwanter/planetary_climate, and contains the following folders:

 *ClimateUtilities*  Analysis routines for climate simulations